aralroca/next-translate/README.md

 ### Use translations in your pages

 You should create your namespaces files inside `/locales`.
-[See how to do it](#4-create-locales-directory-with-translations-jsons)
+[See how to do it](#3-translation-jsons-folder)

-For a static site you should add a configuration file `i18n.json` in the root of the project.
+Add a configuration file `i18n.json` in the root of the project.
 Each page should have its namespaces.
-Take a look to the [config](#5-configuration) section for more details.
+Take a look to the [config](#4-configuration) section for more details.

 ```json
 {